 In addition to these skills I’m also a Cognitive Hypnotherapist.
 I trained with the highly regarded Trevor Silvester at the Quest Institute and have gained a Diploma in Cognitive Hypnotherapy.
 This unique approach blends hynotherapy with cognitive behavioural therapy, positive psychology, evolutionary psychology and the very practical tools of Neuro Linguistic Programming.
 I’m proud to be a member of Quest Cognitive Hypnotherapy Practitioners Association (QCHPA) and a member of the National Council for Hypnotherapy (NCH).
 I am bound by the codes of conduct, ethics and performance of both these institutions.

-Mine is a dynamic toolkit that enables clients to present themselves with confidence – whatever the situation.
+Mine is a dynamic toolkit that enables clients to present themselves with confidence – whatever the context.

 It’s not just actors who need to get their message across to an assembled audience – whether that’s an audience of one or one thousand.
 And it seems this particular skill is a common stumbling block for a great many people, across every sector of employment.
 It’s been suggested that an inability to speak publicly is the number one factor that holds us back from advancement at work.

-Whatever your level of confidence around communicating with an audience, I’d be delighted to take your audience address skills to the next level.
+Whatever your level of confidence around communicating with an audience, I’d be delighted to take your communication skills to the next level.

 “If I am not for myself, who will be for me?
 And when I am for myself, what am ‘I’?
 And if not now, when?”